Last Updated on

 - 200 g/ 7 oz/ 1 cup granulated sugar

 - 230 g/ 8 oz/ 1 cup sour cream

 - 4 eggs

-- 1 kg/ about 2 pounds fresh cherries
+- 1 kg/ about 2 lbs fresh cherries

 - 2 tablespoons lemon juice

 - Preheat the oven to 160 degrees Celsius/ 325 degrees Fahrenheit.
-Line a baking tin (33x23 cm/13x9 inch) with tinfoil.
-You could make some handles by leaving the tinfoil hang over the edges of the pan.
-However, my tinfoil was not strong enough, so I ended up cutting the cold cheesecake in the pan and taking out the squares.
-It worked well that way.
+Line a baking tin (33x23 cm/13x9 inch) with parchment paper.
+Leave the paper hang over the edges of the pan, so that you can more easily remove the cheesecake from the pan once it is baked and cooled.

-- Crumb the oatmeal cookies in a food processor.
-Melt the butter in a small pan, add it to the crumbs and combine thoroughly.
+- Melt the butter in a small pan, add it to the crumbs and combine thoroughly.
 Press this mixture onto the bottom of the pan.

-- Place the cream cheese in a large bowl and whisk with the hand-mixer for a few minutes until kind of fluffy.
+- Place the cream cheese in a large bowl and whisk with the hand-mixer for a few minutes until fluffy.
 Scrape down the cream cheese from the sides of the bowl a couple of times in between.
-Add the flour, sugar and vanilla and combine.
+Add the flour, sugar, and vanilla and combine.
 Beat in the sour cream.
 Start adding the eggs, one at a time, combining thoroughly after each addition.

 - Pour the mixture over the crust and bake for 40 minutes.
-Cool and refrigerate for several hours or overnight before serving.
+Cool completely in the pan, cover, and refrigerate overnight.

-- To make the cherry pie filling start by pitting the cherries.
+- Pit the cherries.
 Place them in a saucepan and add the rest of the ingredients.